 When Does it Become Polysubstance Abuse?

-As time goes by, the dependance to more than one drug can lead to reaching for substitutes if their medication or drugs are not easily available.
-People who suffer from polysubstance abuse crave the altered state that is produced from taking more than one drug at any given time.
+As time goes by, the dependance to more than one drug can lead to reaching for substitutes if the regular medication or drugs are not easily available.

 The numbing effect or “high” that is desired can be achieved from taking a variety of drugs, and invariably people who suffer from polysubstance abuse don’t mind what drugs they take.
-As long as they get the feeling (or absence of feeling) that they’re craving, it doesn’t really matter to them what it takes to achieve the effects.

 What is a Poly Addict?

-An alcohol-dependent person will routinely rely on alcohol and a heroin addict will seek out heroin.
+An alcohol-dependent person will routinely rely on alcohol, and a heroin addict will seek out heroin.

 - Heroin and Methamphetamine